withastro/docs/.github/hacktoberfest.md

 # Hacktoberfest

-During October 2022, Astro’s docs repo will accept your PRs for [Hacktoberfest](https://hacktoberfest.com/).
-Here’s how to take part!
+During October 2022, Astro’s docs repo will accept your PRs for [Hacktoberfest](https://hacktoberfest.com/)!
+Here’s how to take part:

 1. Make sure you’ve [registered with the Hacktoberfest organizers](https://hacktoberfest.com/).